isa-pilpre/data-analysis-bellabeat/Chapter3-Process.md

 # Chapter 3: Process & Clean phase (Fitbit)

-With my Fitbit dataset now organized and stored in the "`Fitbit_Complete_Data`" folder, the next step is to get a high-level overview of the data to assess its structure and completeness, to check for anomalies (nulls, duplicates, out-of-range values, outliers), and then to clean the data when needed.
+With my Fitbit dataset now organized and stored in the `Fitbit_Complete_Data` folder, the next step is to get a high-level overview of the data, to check for anomalies (nulls, duplicates, out-of-range values, outliers), and then to clean the data when needed.

 ## 1) Reminder of the business task